meatball133/crystal/exercises/concept/wellingtons-weather-station/.docs/instructions.md

 Although, the weather station only wants to display the temperature rounded to 1 decimal place.
 Since most users are not interested in the temperature to that level of precision.

-The weather station would thereby like you to implement a method that rounds the temperature to 1 decimal place.
+The weather station would thereby like you to implement a method that rounds the temperature to a whole number

-Implement the `round` method that takes an argument `celsius` and returns the temperature rounded to 1 decimal place.
+Implement the `round` method that takes an argument `celsius` and returns the temperature rounded to a whole number.

 ```crystal
 Temperature.round(10.1234)